MCFpy/mcf/docs/quick_start.md

 my_mcf.train(training_data)
 results = my_mcf.predict(prediction_data)
 ```
 Note that training and prediction data need not be the same.
 The prediction data needs to have the same features and treatment.
-Outcome information is not necessary.
+Outcome information is not necessary for predicting treatment effects.
+This may be convenient if you wish to deploy an existing forest structure for estimating treatment effects on similar but distinct data.
+This may speed up your research workflow considerably.

 The ``results`` object is a dictionary, storing all estimated effects and their standard errors.
 Feel free to explore the scope of the object yourself via